 If a visor device is used, here are two visor devices whose physical characteristics were evaluated in a systematic study (Oldham et al., 2019).

 1. Feel Bright light (https://feelbrightlight.com).
 This LED-based visor device was found in an independent study to provide light of 8900 lux intensity when used as directed (Oldham et al., 2019).
-Their “deluxe” model costs $149 (with free shipping) as of November 2020, but lower-priced versions are available as well.
+Their “deluxe” model costs $179 (with free shipping), but lower-priced versions are available as well.

 2. SolarMax Light Visor (www.biobrite.com).
 This LED-based visor device was found in an independent study to provide light of 5900 lux intensity when used as directed (Oldham et al., 2019).